somrajroy/AWS3TierArchitecturewithTFModules/README.md

    provide a turn-key solutions.
 Other than this we can also use modules from the Terraform community.
 Open-source modules saves time, improves security, and give greater confidence in project infrastructure.
 Importantly these reusable modules encourage best practices
- - [Modules](https://developer.hashicorp.com/terraform/language/modules/develop#standard-module-structure) : A Terraform module is a way of creating a template of a cloud pattern, parameterizing, and reusing it.This project is built on modules to increase code reusability and decrease code redundancy.
+ - [Modules](https://developer.hashicorp.com/terraform/language/modules/develop#standard-module-structure) : A Terraform module is a way of creating a template of a cloud pattern, parameterizing, and reusing it.
+They are useful tools for promoting software abstraction and code reuse.
+Input variables (or Terraform variables, or just variables) are user-supplied values that parametrize Terraform modules without altering the source code.
+This project is built on modules to increase code reusability and decrease code redundancy.
 Modules breaks down complex configurations into smaller configs for reusability and maintainability.
 It streamlines the provisioning and management of infrastructure, resulting in more efficient and dependable operations.
  - Leverage Official Open Source Modules : We fully leveraged open source modules provided freely by Hashicorp.
 This helps the team to scale faster as every developer